Gregory R. Naumiec

 OverviewAI-generated summary

-Gregory R. Naumiec's research focuses on the synthesis and evaluation of novel chemical compounds for therapeutic applications.
-His work has explored disquaramide compounds as a promising class of anti-leishmanial drugs, as indicated by a 2024 publication.
-Naumiec's scholarship metrics include an h-index of 6, with 11 total publications and 222 citations.
-He has collaborated with researchers from the University of Arkansas for Medical Sciences, including Alexx Weaver, Hayden Roys, Anne K. Bowlin, and Lucy Fry, with whom he shares one publication each.
-Naumiec is an Associate Professor at the University of Central Arkansas.
+Gregory R. Naumiec's research focuses on the synthesis and evaluation of novel compounds for therapeutic applications.
+His work has explored disquaramide compounds as potential anti-leishmanial drugs, as indicated by his 2024 publication.
+Naumiec's scholarly output includes 12 publications with 223 citations and an h-index of 6.
+He has collaborated with researchers from the University of Arkansas for Medical Sciences, including Karl W. Boehme, Tiffany Weinkopff, and Alexx Weaver, as well as Gabriel Gifford from the University of Central Arkansas.
+His research interests align with several key areas within medical science, particularly concerning molecular targets and drug development.

 Metrics